Home lab for Security, AI and Freelance projects

-This home lab service has been build to host the coming Nabla company projects and services.
+This home lab has been build to host the coming Nabla company projects and services.

 One physical Mini-ITX system running TrueNAS Scale: dependable ZFS storage plus a homelab host for apps, home automation, security tooling, and compute-heavy tasks—including AI-style workloads when you need them.